GhazaleZe/Flower-Shop-Datebase/README.md

 This file contains queries for creating the required tables of this flower shop.
 The order of creating is important because of foreign keys.
 ### Insert.sql :
  This file contains queris for inserting test data to tables.
+Be patient while inserting data. ;)
  Note that I used **IDENTITY** for primary keys of the many tables and deleting some data you may have problems with adding the same data to the database because of FKs.
  ### Queries_Phase2.sql:
  This file contains queris for creating views and function that may be needed in the shop.